Units (Subjects)

 • Hybrid: units in this mode are delivered both on-campus and off-campus concurrently.

-How to read an ACT unit code
+How to read an AUT unit code

 Learn more about AQF levels